Sedomon Gunsanad Kina

 In 1962, Sedomon established the United National Pasok Momogon Organisation which he led with his brother Sundang.
 (Pasok Momogon means 'people of the country) The party controlled the vast majority of the interior area of Sabah.
 He was also a fine businessman who dealt in agricultural products like rubber, padi, cinnamon, horses, pigs, cows, and tobacco.
 Was conferred the title of Johan Mangku Negara, and made member of the Order of the British Empire.

 Background

-Sedomon was given the title of Orang Kaya-kaya (O.K.K) after the passing away of his father, who was the previous Paramount Chief of the Interior and O.K.K for North Borneo.
+Sedomon was given the title of Orang Kaya-kaya (O.K.K) after the death of his father, who was the previous Paramount Chief of the Interior and O.K.K for North Borneo.
 Sedomon served as O.K.K. from 1936 until his death in 1966.

 Sedomon gained administrative experience in Bingkor while working under D.J.
 Jardine, the governor of the British North Borneo Chartered Company (BNBCC).

 In 1936, OKK Sedomon heads the alliance of villages in Bingkor and has the authority to administer the Centre of Indigenous Administration (Pusat Pentadbiran Pribumi) in Bingkor.
 As a district native chief, Sedomon amicably settled disputes among villagers in Keningau according to native customary law.